OliverLysa/observatory-data-prep/README.md

 -   Material losses in production processes (leakage) - Material efficiency of production activities.

-#### stock_outflow_calculation
+#### 005_stock_outflow_calculation.R

-Python script for calculating stocks and total outflow from inflow and lifespan data
+Script for calculating stocks and total outflow from inflow and lifespan data.
+We also have a version of this script saved in the folder for conducting the same analysis in Python.

 A measurement of how long materials and products are kept in circulation.
 The industry average for the lifetime of a product or durable products for example.